sara-nl/clouddocs/TUDelftcourse-2016-04-13/partA.markdown

 ### 3. My first VM

 Using the HPC Cloud revolves around making Virtual Machines (VM).
 We provide the HPC Cloud **AppMarket** to facilitate creating simple VMs.
-The AppMarket contains common ready-made appliances for you to pick and use.
+The AppMarket contains common ready-made _appliances_ for you to pick and use.
 In this section you will use the AppMarket to build your first VM with the following steps:

-* Importing a pre-made `Image`, with a Linux operating system installed.
+* Importing a pre-made `image`, with a Linux operating system installed.
-* Reviewing the shape of the VM (so-called `Template`) you want.
+* Reviewing the shape of the VM (so-called `template`) to match what you want.
-* Instantiating the `Template` to run your first VM.
+* Instantiating the `template` to run your first VM.
 * Accessing your VM and shutting it down.

 Let's run your first VM on the HPC Cloud.